 Page 1 of 4

-The 2015 Women Chainmakers' festival will be on Saturday 12th July 2015 organised by Midlands TUC at Bearmore Mound Playing Fields, Cradley Heath, B64 6DU
+The 2015 Women Chainmakers' festival will be on SUNDAY 12th July 2015 organised by Midlands TUC at Bearmore Mound Playing Fields, Cradley Heath, B64 6DU with a march along Cradley High Street

 official faceBook page https://www.facebook.com/events/595477563876518/